albincorreya/ml-training-airflow-mlflow-example/README.md

 http://localhost:8080 and http://localhost:5000

 > NOTE: For simplicity a reverse proxy wasn't added to the stack.
-But, a nginx server or similar could be easily
+But, a nginx server or similar could be added before deploying into a server
-> setup up on the current stack in future
->

 ### Run your scripts from command line

 Once the Airflow server is up run the following command